omnes-ludunt/dfdl/README.md

 ## Running

-You start the script by running
+You start the script from a terminal by running

 ```
 ./dfdl.py
 ```

-It will provide a list for different versions of each package, you choose one by entering its number and pressing enter.
+It will provide a list of different versions of each package, you choose one by entering its number and pressing enter.

-I'm currently using the latest 64 bit mac versions of all packages (e.g. with df 47.05), from which the dfhack Dwarf Fortress.app works but not the LNP, so far.
+I'm currently using the latest 64 bit mac versions of all packages (e.g. with df 47.05), from which both the LNP and the dfhack Dwarf Fortress.apps work.